 The gym will be divided to accommodate one designated space per project-based learning cohort.
-Each division will be transformed into a prepared environment for children to take a break from the outdoors, complete follow-up work, or find relief from bad weather.
+Each division will be transformed into a prepared environment for children to take a break from the outdoors and complete lessons and follow-up work during bad weather.